It gives you advice on:

 Seeking support if you are threatened with being penalised

-You should seek support from your NEU district officers if you are threatened with any penalty for saying that you are not available to work on health or other reasonable grounds, or refusing to work in any workplace which you reasonably believe to be unsafe.
+You should seek support from the NEU locally if you are threatened with any penalty for saying that you are not available to work on health or other reasonable grounds, or refusing to work in any workplace which you reasonably believe to be unsafe.